-A masonry fence bounds the site and the main entrance gateway front Edward Street.
+A masonry fence bounds the site and the main arched entrance gateway (1983) front Edward Street.
 A secondary pedestrian entry and vehicular access is from Eglington Lane.

 The central temple in the Sze Yup complex is constructed of red-brick reminiscent of village temples in the southern provinces of China.
 Mounted above the entrance is a sign that reads "The Temple of Kwun Ti", dated the 29th year of Emporer Kuang Shu.
 Planning of the three halls separated by external side passages and roofed with small scaled pitched roofs to open lightwells is a typical temple type.
 The front verandah has bullnosed roofing and cast iron columns.
 The brickwork detailing has been happily adapted from the Edwardian to echo traditional construction.
 Inside the temple is an altar with embroided images of Kwung Ti and his guards.
 Racks hold Kwung Ti's Red Hair Horse and weapons.
 Engraved couplets and prayers hang on the walls in front of a huge drum and gong.
 Two beautiful carved columns date from 1898 and were originally intended for one of the nearby chapels but was too tall.
 On the wall are four sets of couplets which praise the virtues of Kwun Ti and express wishes for peace and tranquillity.